-Hugh is recommended in both the Legal 500, 2020 and Chambers Guide 2020.
+Hugh is recommended in both the Legal 500, 2023 and Chambers Guide 2024.
 He is a commercial chancery practitioner with a very active practice centred on land and finance, trade, business and technology.
-He has an extensive track record in loss recovery in professional negligence and title reconstruction, fraud, tracing and asset recovery including related freezing orders.
+He has an extensive track record in loss recovery in professional negligence, title reconstruction and fraud.

-His professional negligence practice extends also to company auditors’ and tax advisers’ negligence and private client claims.
+His practice extends also to company auditors’ and tax advisers’ negligence and private client claims.

 Hugh’s work extends also to corporate and joint venture disputes including directors’ duties and liabilities, and disputes concerning shareholder rights and remedies, as well as partnerships.
 His work includes s.994 “unfair prejudice” petitions and shareholder-agreement disputes.
 His work in insolvency is a natural adjunct.